Poundworld collapses to become latest retail failure, putting 5,100 jobs at risk

 Other parties named as possible buyers were turnaround specialist Alteri Investors and Poundworld’s founder Chris Edwards.

+Its collapse comes after both Toys R Us and Maplin also fell into administration earlier this year.

+The high street has also been rocked by a succession of other retailers announcing plans to shut stores amid very tough trading conditions.

-The news came just days after House of Fraser detailed its plans to shut 31 stores, affecting around 6,000 jobs.
+Just last week, House of Fraser detailed its plans to shut 31 shops, including their large Princes Street store in Edinburgh, affecting around 6,000 jobs.

+READ MORE: Toys R Us to disappear from the high street as retail pain continues

-A raft of CVAs have been struck in recent months as retailers struggle amid surging costs, rising business rates, competition from online rivals and a slowdown in consumer spending.
+A raft of CVAs have been struck in recent months as retailers struggle, with competition from online rivals also causing problems for high street stores.

 Other retailers undertaking CVAs in a bid to keep trading include New Look, Mothercare and Carpetright.

-Restaurant businesses have also been seeking to cut their costs with store closure programmes, with Carluccio’s, Byron and Prezzo all pushing through CVAs this year.
+Businesses within the restaurant trade have also been seeking to cut their costs through store closure programmes, with Carluccio’s, Byron and Prezzo all pushing through CVAs this year.

 Comments